-- Improve the confidence of the regulator that they have made an informed decision at both the project level and at a landscape cumulative impact scale. - Improve public trust in EIA decisions through transparency and visibility of data and methods underpinning decisions. - Provide assurance that compliance with Ministerial conditions are proceeding as planned through continuous monitoring, assessment and reporting.
+- Improve the efficiency for environmental assessments from project inception to final decision, for both the proponent and regulator. - Improve the confidence of the regulator that they have made an informed decision at both the project level and at a landscape cumulative impact scale. - Improve public trust in EIA decisions through transparency and visibility of data and methods underpinning decisions. - Provide assurance that compliance with Ministerial conditions are proceeding as planned through continuous monitoring, assessment and reporting.